trbarbour/codex/docs/revision-control.md

   users preview and apply pending remote patches directly from Codex, optionally displaying patch metadata (authors, dependencies) to support more granular reviews.

+### Darcs review and publishing workflow

+Darcs users follow the same high-level loop as Git users—stage their work, request a review, and publish once it is approved—but the UI flows differ to respect Darcs’ patch-based model:

+1. **Finish work ➜ “Record patch” call-to-action.** When Codex detects a Darcs checkout the TUI replaces the "Create PR" button with "Record Darcs patch".
+Selecting the action opens a modal that asks for the patch name and optional long-form description; Codex runs `darcs record --select-changes` under the hood so contributors can confirm the exact hunks that should ship.
+2. **Inline review stays inline.** After the patch is recorded Codex pushes the resulting bundle to the configured review queue (either a Darcs remote or the Codex cloud service) and renders a patch review screen identical to the PR reviewer.
+Comment threads remain anchored to file/line ranges inside the Darcs diff so reviewers can annotate the change without switching tools.
+3. **Review bot parity.** The Codex review bot triggers off the same "review requested" event regardless of backend.
+When a Darcs patch enters review the bot downloads the bundle, applies it in a scratch repository, and posts diagnostics back to the patch discussion so users who have opted into automated reviews still receive lint/test feedback.
+4. **Publishing.** Once human (or automated) reviewers approve the patch, the modal offers "Push Darcs patch".
+Codex runs `darcs push --all` to send the recorded patch to the default remote, mirroring Git’s "Merge PR" experience.
+Users who need additional manual review can skip the push step and export the bundle for out-of-band processes.

+The result is feature parity with the Git flow: contributors still have a single button to begin review, inline comments continue to work, and automated review hooks remain available even though the backend stores changes as Darcs patches instead of Git branches.

 ## Implementation roadmap & work queue

 The detailed Darcs backlog has moved to [docs/queues/darcs.md](./queues/darcs.md).
 That file preserves the numbered